mgholamikn/AdaptPose/README.md

 ```

 ## Dataset setup
-Due to licenece issues we can not share Huamn3.6m dataset.
+Due to license issues, we can not share the Huamn3.6m dataset.
 Please refer to [here](https://github.com/facebookresearch/VideoPose3D/blob/main/DATASETS.md) for instructions on downloading and processing Human3.6M.
 After downloaing you need to have two files for Human3.6M: ```data_3d_h36m.npz``` ```data_2d_h36m_gt.npz```.
 Here we provide processed data of 3DHP, 3PW, and SKi dataset:
 ```
 source scripts/prepare_data.sh
 ```
 ## Experiments:
-Downloaed the pretraind models:
+Download the pretraind models:

 ```
 source scripts/pretrained_models.sh